favourogunbiyi/data_analysis_portfolio/README.md

 - Data preparation support: Strengthened the quality of the dataset before any analysis layer was built.

 ### What I Delivered
-- Removed duplicates and standardized text-heavy product fields
+- Removed duplicates and standardised text-heavy product fields
 - Handled missing values and documented cleaning decisions
 - Applied outlier checks where product records required additional review
 - Created a `short_title` feature to improve title consistency and reporting usability